IMNearth/CoAT/README.md

-# ThinkGUI
+# CoAT with AitZ
-ThinkGUI: Navigation Chain of Thoughts for Smartphone Intelligent Tasks
+Android in the Zoo: Chain-of-Action-Thought for GUI Agents